MicrosoftDocs/Hololens/hololens/hololens-network.md

 1.  **Settings UI:**
-    1. Per-user proxy 20H2 or earlier
+    1. Per-user proxy (20H2 or earlier):
         1. Open the Start menu and select Settings.
-        2. Select Network & Internet and then Proxy on the left menu
+        2. Select Network & Internet and then Proxy on the left menu.
-        3. Scroll down to Manual proxy setup and toggle Use a proxy server to On
+        3. Scroll down to Manual proxy setup and toggle Use a proxy server to On.
-        4. Enter the IP address of the proxy server
+        4. Enter the IP address of the proxy server.
-        5. Enter the port number
+        5. Enter the port number.
-        6. Click Save
+        6. Click Save.
-        7. WiFi proxy (21h1 or higher)
+      1. WiFi proxy (21H1 or higher):

-        1. a.
-Open the Start menu and go to your Wi-Fi Network’s Properties page
+          1. Open the Start menu and go to your Wi-Fi Network’s Properties page.
-b.
-Scroll down to Proxy
+          1. Scroll down to Proxy
-c.
-Change to Manual Setup
+          1. Change to Manual Setup
-d.
-Enter the IP address of the PC where Fiddler is installed
+          1. Enter the IP address of the proxy server.
-e.
-Enter the port number noted above. (default is 8866)
+          1. Enter the port number.
-f.
-Click Apply
+          1. Click Apply.

  2. **MDM**
- 1. Intune - get steps or point them to Intune docs
- 1. Other solutions, point to wifi CSP
+     1. Intune - Use these [steps](https://docs.microsoft.com/mem/intune/configuration/wi-fi-settings-windows#enterprise-profile) to configure proxy in Intune.
+You will need to scroll to the bottom of the section.
+     1. Other 3rd party MDM solutions - Use a [WiFi CSP](https://docs.microsoft.com/windows/client-management/mdm/wifi-csp).

-3. **PPKG** provide quick steps for proxy
+3. **PPKG**
+    1. Open Windows Configuration Designer
+    1. Click on Advanced Provisioning, enter the name for your new Project and click Next.
+    1. Select Windows Holographic (HoloLens 2) and click Next.
+    1. Import your PPKG (optional) and click Finish.
+    1. Expand Runtime Settings -> Connectivity Profiles -> WLAN -> WLAN Proxy.
+    1. Enter the SSID of your Wi-Fi network and click Add.
+    1. Select your Wi-Fi network in the left window and enter your desired customizations.
+The enabled customizations will show in bold on the left menu.
+    1. Click Save and Exit.
+    1. [Apply](https://docs.microsoft.com/hololens/hololens-provisioning#applyremove-a-provisioning-package-to-hololens-after-setup) the provisioning package to the HoloLens.

 [CSPs](https://docs.microsoft.com/windows/configuration/provisioning-packages/how-it-pros-can-use-configuration-service-providers) are behind many of the management tasks and policies for Windows 10, both in Microsoft Intune and in non-Microsoft MDM service providers.
 You can also use [Windows Configuration Designer](https://docs.microsoft.com/windows/configuration/provisioning-packages/provisioning-install-icd) to create a [provisioning package](https://docs.microsoft.com/windows/configuration/provisioning-packages/provisioning-packages) and apply it to the HoloLens 2.
 The most likely CSPs that will be applied to your HoloLens 2 are: